06 December 2017

 Cold War School Trip to Berlin

-A history school trip to Berlin with a focus on the Cold War will give your students to better understand how and why the city was divided!
+A trip to Berlin, with a focus on the Cold War, will give your students a better understanding of how and why the city was divided.

 £485PP